daidai-f/daidai-f/README.md

 ### Bio
-I'm currently working on the mobile network and monitoring system development.
+I'm currently working on the mobile network development and monitoring system development.
 As a hobby, I'm currently learning Rust, Typescript, and Go.
 I'm also interested in cryptocurrency and AI.